Isra Mohammed Migdad

 - Set a flexible plan: It may seem the hardest part to some people.
 But if you do all the above points, I am sure everything else will be easy.
 A flexible plan means to have plan A and plan B. It means that you get to know your abilities and write down an action plan that suits you.
 It will be as easy as to say: “I will memorize one page every day after Fajr and another before I sleep/ after Ishaa.”
 Print out a schedule to follow up on your progress and that’s it!

 - Be that early-bird person: Wake up before Fajr time and memorize your required pages.
-It’s an advise given by most if not all Hufath of the Quran.
+It’s the advice given by most if not all Hufath of the Quran.

 - Be that early-bird person: Wake up before Fajr time and memorize your required pages.
-It’s an advise given by most if not all Hufath of the Quran.• Turn off your devices: To avoid distractions and to deeply focus on what you tend to memorize.
+It’s the advice given by most if not all Hufath of the Quran.• Turn off your devices: To avoid distractions and to deeply focus on what you tend to memorize.

 - Take a break: A ten-minute break is a really good refresher.
 Do it often.